 Jerry L. Peters has served as a director of our General Partner since September 2012.
-Additionally, Mr. Peters served as the chair of the Conflicts Committee until Ms. Tomasky's appointment to the role in November 2012 and serves as the chair and financial expert of the Audit Committee.
-Mr. Peters has served as the Chief Financial Officer of Green Plains Inc., a publicly-traded vertically-integrated ethanol producer, since May 2007.
-In 2015, Mr. Peters was appointed Chief Financial Officer and director of the general partner of Green Plains Partners, LP, a publicly traded partnership engaged in fuel storage and transportation services (and collectively with Green Plains Inc., "Green Plains").
-Prior to joining Green Plains, Mr. Peters served as Senior Vice President-Chief Accounting Officer for ONEOK Partners from May 2006 to April 2007, as Chief Financial Officer of ONEOK Partners, L.P. from July 1994 to May 2006, and in various senior management roles of ONEOK Partners, L.P. from 1985 to May 2006.
+Additionally, Mr. Peters served as the chair of the Conflicts Committee of our General Partner until Ms. Tomasky's appointment to the role in November 2012 and serves as the chair and financial expert of the Audit Committee of our General Partner.
+Mr. Peters served as the Chief Financial Officer of Green Plains Inc., a publicly traded vertically-integrated ethanol producer, from June 2007 until his retirement in September 2017.
+In 2015, Mr. Peters was appointed Chief Financial Officer and Director of the General Partner of Green Plains Partners LP, a publicly traded partnership engaged in fuel storage and transportation services.
+He retired from his role as Chief Financial Officer of the General Partner of Green Plains Partners LP in September 2017, but remains on the Board of Directors, Prior to joining Green Plains.
+Mr. Peters served as Senior Vice President-Chief Accounting Officer for ONEOK Partners, L.P. from May 2006 to April 2007, as Chief Financial Officer of ONEOK Partners, L.P. from July 1994 to May 2006, and in various senior management roles of ONEOK Partners, L.P. from 1985 to May 2006.
 Prior to joining ONEOK Partners, Mr. Peters was employed by KPMG LLP as a certified public accountant from 1980 to 1985.
-Mr. Peters received an MBA from Creighton University with an emphasis in finance and a B.S. in Business Administration from the University of Nebraska Lincoln.
-We believe that Mr. Peters' extensive executive, financial and operational experience bring important and necessary skills to the Board of Directors.
+In October 2017, Mr. Peters joined the board of the General Partner of USA Compression Partners LP and currently serves as chair and financial expert of the audit committee thereof.
+Mr. Peters received an MBA from Creighton University with an emphasis in finance and a B.S. in Business Administration from the University of Nebraska-Lincoln.
+Mr. Peters' extensive executive, financial and operational experience bring important and necessary skills to the Board of Directors.

 Scott A. Rogan has served as a director of our General Partner since February 2014 and was appointed to the board in connection with his affiliation with Energy Capital Partners.
 Mr. Rogan joined Energy Capital Partners as a principal in February 2014.
-Prior to joining Energy Capital Partners, and for the past five years, Mr. Rogan was employed by Barclays Capital ("Barclays") as a Managing Director working in the investment banking division of the natural resources group.
+For five years prior to joining Energy Capital Partners, Mr. Rogan was employed by Barclays Capital ("Barclays") as a Managing Director working in the investment banking division of the natural resources group.
 Prior to its merger with Barclays in 2008, Mr. Rogan worked for over 10 years in investment banking for Lehman Brothers.
 Mr. Rogan received a bachelor's degree in business administration and a master's degree in professional accounting from the University of Texas at Austin as well as a master's degree in business administration from the University of Chicago.
 Mr. Rogan was selected to serve as a director on the board due to his affiliation with Energy Capital Partners, his knowledge of the energy industry and his financial and business expertise.

 Jeffrey R. Spinner has served as a director of our General Partner since November 2012 and was appointed to the board in connection with his affiliation with Energy Capital Partners.
 Mr. Spinner has been an investment professional at Energy Capital Partners since 2006.
 Prior to joining Energy Capital Partners, Mr. Spinner worked in the Natural Resources Investment Banking Group at Banc of America Securities.
-Mr. Spinner received a B.S. in Economics from Duke University.
+Mr. Spinner received a B.S. in

+Economics from Duke University.
 Mr. Spinner was selected to serve as a director on the board due to his affiliation with Energy Capital Partners, his knowledge of the energy industry and his financial and business expertise.